karthik-m-11/VLSI-Projects/Physical-Layout/README.md

 # Physical-Layout

-Directory containing all my finished and ongoing Phsycial Layout Projects
+Directory containing all my finished and ongoing Phsycial Layout projects

 Tools used for Physical Layout
   - Cadence Virtuoso